Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 ## Convert R1CS to QAP
 In ZKSNARKs, R1CS is a constraint system used to represent arithmetic circuits.
 However, directly using R1CS for proofs is not practical as it requires a lot of computing resources and memory.
 R1CS is a way of describing arithmetic circuits where each gate of the circuit is described as a linear constraint.
-Although this format is intuitive, it can lead to overly complex and inefficient processing and verification.Therefore, to simplify the proof process, we need to further transform R1CS into a more compact form.
+Although this format is intuitive, it can lead to overly complex and inefficient processing and verification.Therefore, to simplify the proof generation process, we need to further transform R1CS into a more compact form.
 This is where QAP (Quadratic Arithmetic Program) comes in.

+By converting R1CS to QAP, we can check all constraints simultaneously which can help us achieve succinctness in ZkSnark.

-QAP implements the exact same logic except using polynomials instead of dot products.
+QAP implements the exact same logic except using polynomials instead of dot products between vectors.
 Next, we will explain how to transform from R1CS to QAP step by step:

 * **Mapping from R1CS to QAP**: The first step is to map each constraint of R1CS to the format of QAP.
-For each constraint of R1CS, such as $A * B - C = 0$, we need to construct three polynomials $A(x)$, $B(x)$, $C(x)$ such that for all i, $A(i) * B(i) - C(i) = 0$.
+We need to construct three polynomials $A(x)$, $B(x)$, $C(x)$ such that for each constraint's corresponding $i$, $A(i) * B(i) - C(i) = 0$.

-* **Constructing the target polynomial**: After constructing the polynomials $A(x)$, $B(x)$, $C(x)$, we create a target polynomial $Z(x)$ whose roots include the solution to the R1CS constraint.
+* **Constructing the target polynomial**: After constructing the polynomials $A(x)$, $B(x)$, $C(x)$, we create a target polynomial $Z(x)$ whose roots include each constraint's corresponding $i$.

 * **Verification**: Finally, we verify that these polynomials satisfy the relation $A(x) * B(x) - C(x) = H(x) * Z(x)$, where $H(x)$ is an auxiliary polynomial.
 If this relation holds, then we have proved the original R1CS constraint.

-By following these steps, we can convert R1CS to QAP.
-QAP is a more compact representation form that can greatly simplify the proof process and improve the efficiency and scalability of proofs.

-For the above example in R1CS, We go from four groups of three vectors of length six to six groups of three degree-3 polynomials, where evaluating the polynomials at each x coordinate represents one of the constraints.
+For the above example in R1CS, firstly, we go from four groups of three vectors of length six to six groups of three degree-3 polynomials, where evaluating the polynomials at each $x$ coordinate represents one of the constraints.
 That is, if we evaluate the polynomials at $x=1$, then we get our first set of vectors, if we evaluate the polynomials at $x=2$, then we get our second set of vectors, and so on.
 We can make this transformation using something called a `Lagrange interpolation`.
-For each $x$ coordinate, we can create a polynomial that has the desired $y$ coordinate at that $x$ coordinate and a $y$ coordinate of 0 at all the other $x$ coordinates we are interested in, and then to get the final result we add all of the polynomials together.
+To be more specifically, if you have a set of points (ie. (x, y) coordinate pairs), then doing a Lagrange interpolation on those points gives you a polynomial that passes through all of those points.
+The problem can be further decomposed: for each $x$ coordinate, we can create a polynomial that has the desired $y$ coordinate at that $x$ coordinate and a $y$ coordinate of 0 at all the other $x$ coordinates we are interested in, and then to get the final result we add all of the polynomials together.

 Taking the vector group $A$ as an example, we first need to calculate the polynomials corresponding to the first value of each $a$ vector for the four constraints.
 That is, we apply the Lagrange interpolation method to the first column of the vector group A, and find the polynomial that passes through the four points $(1,0), (2,0), (3,0), and (4,5)$.
 We can use the online tool [Cubic Polynomial Generator](http://skisickness.com/2010/04/28/) to solve this, or write a script ourselves.
 The resulting polynomial is as follows:

-$$y_1 = -5 + 9.166x - 5x^2 + 0.833x^3$$
+$$A_1(x) = -5 + 9.166x - 5x^2 + 0.833x^3$$

 Arrange the coefficients of a polynomial in ascending order of the degree of $x$ to obtain the coefficient vector $(-5.0, 9.166, -5.0, 0.833)$.
 It is not difficult to verify that by substituting $x = 1, 2, 3, 4$ into the above polynomial, we can recover the first column vector $(0,0,0,5)$ of matrix $A$.

+Repeat this procedure for every column of matrix $A$, $B$ and $C$.
 Finally, we will get the QAP:

 $$
 A_{poly}=    \begin{bmatrix}